kokkos/kokkos-core-wiki/docs/source/API/containers/Unordered-Map.md

   UnorderedMapInsertResult insert(key) const;

-  // Device: insert the given key/value pair into the map UnorderedMapInsertResult insert(Key key, Value value) const;
+  // Device: insert the given key/value pair into the map
+  // Optionally specify the operator, op, used for combining
+  // values if a key already exists.
+  UnorderedMapInsertResult insert(Key key, Value value, InsertOp op = NoOp) const;

   // Device: return the index of the key if it exist, otherwise
   // return invalid_index